Chase-42/Chase-42/README.md

   <summary>LEARN MORE!! 👇</summary>

 ## 🔭 I'm currently working on...
 [SetPatrol](https://www.setpatrol.com/), a marketplace where people who need high-end photography and film equipment can find people who are willing to rent it out.
 There is a huge problem in the film industry and SetPatrol is trying to change all that.
-Our main mission is to solve problems that every filmmaker faces; the cost and availability of professional gear to rent and buy.
-It is our first priority to be a democratized platform for all storytellers to interact and collaborate.
+The main mission is to solve problems that every filmmaker faces; the cost and availability of professional gear to rent and buy.
+It is SetPatrol's first priority to be a democratized platform for all storytellers to interact and collaborate.
 So far I have pair-programmed with the head developer to fix various bugs in the blog portion of the website while learning PHP & Wordpress and gaining experience in navigating an existing codebase.
 I also recently developed a [double slider](https://codepen.io/ChaseOfTheCollins/pen/xxVGwae) that takes in a gear value and days you want to rent it and outputs an amount of money you could earn using HTML, CSS & JavaScript.

 I'm also constantly tweaking my [portfolio website](https://chasecollins.tech), a single page React app that I built from scratch and styled using [Styled-Components](https://styled-components.com/).